aertslab/SpatialNF/README.md

 ### Prerequisites

 SpatialNF requires a [Singularity](https://docs.sylabs.io/guides/2.6/user-guide/singularity_and_docker.html) to run Docker containers and [Nextflow](https://www.nextflow.io/).
-Currently, only support Nextflow version 21.04 is supported.
+Currently, only Nextflow version 21.04 is supported.
 A compatible Netxtflow binary can be downloaded here: https://github.com/nextflow-io/nextflow/releases/download/v21.04.0/nextflow-21.04.0-all

 ## References